 The on-boarding page

-/complete is where new users can complete their profiles (username, bio, social links etc) and optionally subscribe to a plan.
-They can also chose to skip the on-boarding process.
-A status of skipped is added to their user data incase you want to remind them later via email.
+/complete is where new users can complete their profiles (username, bio, social links, etc).
+They can also choose to skip the onboarding process.
+A status of skipped is added to their user data in case you want to remind them later via email.

 Fundraisers are first created on the

 /raisefundspage where the user fills in the fundraiser title, category, and fundraising goal.
 This is where the fundraiser's unique ID is created (separate from Bubble's unique ID).

 After submitting the form the user is sent to the fundraiser page in edit mode to provide all the remaining information.
 The first time this happens, the user is presented with a popup showing them the fees involved or any other important information.

 /storypage they are viewed.
 When the creator or admin visits the page, a bar is displayed with a button to toggle edit mode.

 Users can support or make contributions to fundraisers in two ways.
 The prominent way is to vote for a fundraiser.
 Users can give any number of votes from their voting balance to fundraisers of their choosing.
 The second way is to make a custom contribution which involves making a direct monetary contribution via card payments.
 This can be done in a guest mode or as a signed-up user and can be done anonymously in either case.

 Card payments on the platform are powered by stripe using custom card forms with webhooks for foolproof verification of payments made and to carry out additional workflows like sending emails without front-end delay.

 Payouts for successful fundraisers can be done via Stripe or manually.
 If a fundraiser has ended with funds raised, they'll see a button to receive funds on the fundraiser page.
 When they click it they'll be required to choose their country.
 This is what determines whether or not they can use Stripe to receive payouts to their bank account.
 They are presented with a form to fill in more information depending on whether they are in a Stripe-supported country or not.